 ID.
-There is the concept of an identifier, which could be a database ID field, or could be some other identifying field like an email address, or even a cookie.
-Then there is the value of one of these identifiers which might be referred to as a person's or profile's ID, email ID, device ID (i.e. cookie), etc.
+There is the concept of an identifier, which could be a database ID field or could be some other identifying field like an email address or even a cookie.
+Then there is the value of one of these identifiers, which might be referred to as a person's or profile's ID, email ID, device ID (i.e. cookie), etc.

-Then there is the actual ID field per se, which is the highest order identifier in the Woopra ID hierarchy.
+Then there is the actual ID field per se, which is the highest-order identifier in the Woopra ID hierarchy.
 Due to how this ID field is sent in the tracking SDK code, we sometimes refer to this highest order Woopra identifier as

-If you find any places in the text where the context cannot help you overcome the equivocation, please let us know by clicking "Suggest an Edit" above, and letting us know what needs clarification.
+If you find any places in the text where the context cannot help you overcome the equivocation, please let us know by clicking "Suggest an Edit" above and letting us know what needs clarification.

-The Woopra system faces a number of challenges that traditional SQL database concepts do not help solve, and often even actively stand in the way of resolving.
+The Woopra system faces a number of challenges that traditional SQL database concepts do not help solve and often even actively stand in the way of resolving.
 We will limit this discussion to the problem of uniquely identifying tracked person profiles in Woopra.

 Sometimes a person will make a few visits to your site anonymously over a year leading up to the time they decide to sign up for your newsletter, giving you their email.
-Sometimes this can even mean that what was previously considered to be two different people in Woopra, is now known to be a single person--perhaps originally from two devices--requiring a merge of the two profiles.
+Sometimes this can even mean that what was previously considered to be two different people in Woopra is now known to be a single person--perhaps originally from two devices--requiring a merge of the two profiles.

-In the traditional database world, merging two rows with different identifiers is a messy business (Which primary unique identifier is kept?
+In the traditional database world, merging two rows with different identifiers is a messy business (Which unique primary identifier is kept?
 What if a database user asks for the row with an ID that was removed?)
 Additionally, because every row must have an ID, you cannot wait until you know that all of a single person's actions and traits are in the one database row that represents them.

-Similarly, if you want to track behavior across channels--another key value proposition of Woopra--then it is basically impossible to maintain the database ID for the profile between your website, and, say, your email marketing automation service.
+Similarly, if you want to track behavior across channels--another key value proposition of Woopra--then it is basically impossible to maintain the database ID for the profile between your website and, say, your email marketing automation service.

 These and other more nuanced issues make this problem of identifiers significant in the Woopra System.
 Woopra solves this problem by dedicating an entire sub-system to managing identifiers.

-Woopra needs to be able to take whatever information is available about a person performing the action in an incoming track request, and use it to determine with the highest accuracy possible, which other actions this person has performed, and thus to which profile the incoming actions belong.
+Woopra needs to be able to take whatever information is available about a person performing the action in an incoming track request and use it to determine, with the highest accuracy possible, which other actions this person has performed and, thus to which profile the incoming actions belong.

-Similarly, you may have an incoming "Email Sent" event from your email marketing tool that is not from a browser, and has no cookie.
+Similarly, you may have an incoming "Email Sent" event from your email marketing tool that is not from a browser and has no cookie.
 This event has an email address--another major identifier.
 Woopra needs to eventually (when the person signs in with that email address on their browser with that cookie they had in the past) be able to consider the actions performed by cookie 1, cookie 2, and email 1 all to belong to the same profile.

 Woopra's profile ID system adds a dimension to traditional database identifiers by allowing multiple different identifier fields.
-The ID fields exist in a hierarchy, and are stored in their own database that associates or "maps" person profiles to the values of various identifiers in the ID hierarchy that have been given to a person.
+The ID fields exist in a hierarchy and are stored in their own database that associates or "maps" person profiles to the values of various identifiers in the ID hierarchy that have been given to a person.

-In Computer Science, a Map or Mapping, is a data structure that associates values.
-Again you can think of a map as a table, with each row containing values considered to be related.
+In Computer Science, a Map or Mapping, (or hash map) is a data structure that associates values.
+Again you can think of a map as a two-column table, with each row containing values considered to be related.
 Similarly to how a geographical map can help you get from point A to point B, Woopra's data structure map of identifiers can help you get from one identifier, say a person's email to another, like a browser cookie.

 When it comes down to it, an identifier is a visitor property with some special behavior.
 There are a number of different identifiers that it makes sense to use in the context of customer data.
 Woopra has a few of these pre-defined in all Woopra instances.
 Here they are in increasing position in the ID hierarchy: